Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Imagine creating something for your business — like original photography, video, music, artwork, written content or computer code — and discovering someone stole it and is using it for their own purposes.
-The time, effort, money and thought that went into your unique creation are wasted.
+Imagine creating something for your business — like original photography, video, music, artwork, written content or computer code — and discovering someone is using it for their own purposes.
+The time, effort, money and thought that went into your unique creation would feel wasted.

 Did you find this content helpful?